MaxiGarcia13/MaxiGarcia13/README.md

    - Made Frontend with React JS and Redux JS.
    - Made backend with Node JS and Sharp JS.

-- Enterprise  Software to mange sales and stock (<a href="https://mbusness.herokuapp.com/login">Show demo</a>, you will need credentials).
-  - Made Frontend with Angular 8 and TypeScript.
-  - Made Backend with Node JS, Express and MongoDB.

 - Argentine products E-commerce (<a href="https://vinoslm.vercel.app">Show demo</a>):
   - Made Frontend with Next JS, React JS.
   - Made Backend with Contentful, Next JS and Nodemailer.